 Previous Attempts to Solve the Issue

 On January 5th, 1940, Mexican president Lázaro Cárdenas signed the Federal Regulation of Drug Addiction bill, legalizing narcotics on a large scale.
 The outcome, although debated, appears more praised than condemned.
 Addicts consumed doses at a controlled amount rather than excessive intakes.
 Prices lowered significantly, indicating that drugs no longer impact the basic livelihood of addicts.
 Cartels lost their influence on the populous as they cannot compete with government-sanctioned dispensaries.
 The depleting profits of the cartels diminished their strengths, bringing cartel related crime rates to a decline.
-Although seemingly successful, the programthe program seemingly attained success, it abruptly ended six months later.
+Although the program seemingly attained success, it abruptly ended six months later.
 Officials claim that the program was no longer viable due to wartime restraints on imports of morphine and cocaine.
 However, records showed that American lobbyists influenced the US federal government to enact an embargo on morphine and cocaine to Mexico, obstructing all hopes for the program to work.
-The Mexican government would not take significant efforts on the war on drugs until recent times.3
+The Mexican government would not take significant efforts on the war on drugs until recent times.

 Mexico’s war against drug cartels began since the election of former president Felipe Calderon in 2011.
 The president deployed more than 6,500 Mexican soldiers to Michoacán to battle drug traffickers in the state.
 Deployment of troops by the government became a repeating trend in the methodology to combat drug cartels, with more than 20,000 Mexican soldiers and federal police deployed across the nation in February 2007 to facilitate local trafficking.
 More than 2,837 people are killed between 2006-2007 due to Calderon’s plans.
 Aside from direct force, Calderon also waged anti-corruption campaigns, firing 284 federal police commanders on June 25th, 2007.
 Throughout the campaign, numerous Cartel leaders were arrested, but violence continued to escalate.
 Many government officials were targeted, killed, or resigned during Calderon’s presidency.
 By January 2011, more than 34,612 citizens were killed.

 President Enrique Peña Nieto continued his predecessor’s initiatives against the cartels and drug-related violence.
 As mentioned before, his administration arrested more than 89% of the targeted cartel leaders.
 On February 22nd, 2014, officials arrested the boss of the Sinaloa cartel, Joaquin “El Chapo” Guzman, marking a major victory in Nieto’s campaign.
 As the cartel was a transnational criminal organization, Mexican authorities turned Guzman to the US on January 19th, 2017.
-Throughout Nieto’s administration, US and Mexican authorities cooperated on crack-downscrackdowns across the border, while also extraditing several cartel members between the countries.
+Throughout Nieto’s administration, US and Mexican authorities cooperated on crackdowns across the border, while also extraditing several cartel members between the countries.
 Current Mexican president Andrés Manuel López Obrador adheres to similar policies as his predecessors, working with the United States to disintegrate.

 Other than the militaristic approach to targeting cartels, the Mexican government also considered other legislative changes.
 In October of 2019, the Mexican senate voted on a bill to legalize marijuana to limit cartels’ influence.
 Former Mexican president Vicente Fox Quesada publicly endorsed such a deal, showcasing the political support for new methods.
 The senate ultimately passed the bill, but the senate had since delayed its implementation to December 2020.